r2devops/hub/docs/create-update-job.md

 1. Create a new directory dedicated to your job in `jobs/` folder if you want to add a new job.
 You can use the [job template](https://gitlab.com/r2devops/hub/-/tree/latest/tools/job_template/job_name) as starting point.
+If you want to modify an existing job, you don't have to create a new directory.
 2. Be sure to respect the rules we describe in this guide.
-3. Do not update the CI/CD configuration (file `.gitlab-ci.yml`).
+3. Do not update the CI/CD configuration file `.gitlab-ci.yml`.
 4. Test your job and ensure it works!

 ### 🚀 Step 3: Merge request